1960-1978 Deck Logs, including the Vietnam War

 The format slowly changed again in the early 1970s, at first with amphibious assault ships and aircraft carriers, then other ships.
 The top section of each log remarks page contains spaces for filling in the ship's name, type and hull number; the date and time zone of entries; the ship's location; and the security classification of the data entered on the page.
 Most logs usually contain spaces below these for filling out the ship's longitude and latitude at three different times during the day, but these often were not completed.

-Data in this version of deck log was entered in six different columns.
+Data in this version of the deck logs was entered in six different columns.
 The five columns on the left-hand side of the page recorded the time of the entry; the abbreviations of any orders issued requiring an entry; and changes in course, speed or depth resulting from that order.
 (Only submarines recorded information in the depth column.)
-Remarks were entered into the sixth column, but unlike earlier logs, which had their information entered in four-hour blocks, each entry was written on a new line with a blank line between entries (although a single entry may take up several consecutive lines).
+Remarks were entered into the sixth column, but unlike earlier logs, which had their information entered in four-hour blocks, in these logs each entry was written on a new line with a blank line between entries (although a single entry may take up several consecutive lines).
 A log of one day's events could often spread over several pages while the ship was underway.
-As a result, individual deck logs became much more voluminous, sometimes 100 pages or more per month.
+As a result, individual deck logs became much more voluminous, sometimes 200 pages or more per month.
 By 1974, all ships had adopted this format.